What is PISA?

-In each cycle of PISA, the focus is on one of the three domains, called the major domain, and so the bulk of the assessment is in this area, while the remainder of the assessment is distributed across the other two minor domains for that cycle.
-In PISA 2009, Reading literacy was the major domain of assessment and Mathematical and Scientific literacy (which were the major domains in 2003 and 2006, respectively) are minor domains.
-In 2012, the PISA cycle will return to focus the majority of the assessment on Mathematical literacy.
+In each cycle of PISA, the focus is on one of three domains, called the major domain, and so the bulk of the assessment is in this area, while the remainder of the assessment is distributed across the other two minor domains for that cycle.
+Reading literacy was the major domain of assessment in 2000 and 2009; mathematical literacy in 2003 and 2012, and scientific literacy in 2006 and 2015.
+In 2018, the PISA cycle will return to focus the majority of the assessment on reading literacy.

 Information about the background of PISA, the Framework that is used to design the assessments, the management of PISA and further technical information is available from this website.